ZenProjects/parsedmarc-go/README.md

 - ✅ JSON and CSV output formats.
-  - ✅ Output to file or stdout.
+  - ✅ Output to file, directory, or stdout.
+  - ✅ File mode: concatenates reports in a single file.
+  - ✅ Directory mode: saves each report as a separate file with timestamp.
 - ✅ Optionally, store reports result in ClickHouse database.
 - ✅ Optionally, send reports to Email or Kafka topic.